eaton-lab/fundamentals/docs/class-evol-theory.md

 evolution is variational and applies to mortal objects, where the differential survival of individual units from one generation to the next carries with it a change in the frequency of heritable variants of those units.

-Perhaps the most similar theory of variational evolution to that of organisms is a theory of the evolution of languages.
+ -->

-To this, the greatest criticism is that compared to organic evolution it is much less clear how to model the process by which variation arises (mutations), is heritable, and can be selected upon compared to the processes of mutation, particulate (genic/DNA) inheritance, and differential replication that have clear definitions and statistical properties in organic evolution.
+Perhaps the most similar theory of variational evolution to that of organic evolution is a theory of the evolution of languages.
+To this, the greatest criticism is that compared to organic evolution it is much less clear how to model the process by which variation arises (mutations), is heritable (how is language replicated between generations), and is subject to selection, compared to the processes of mutation, particulate (genic/DNA) inheritance, and differential replication that have clear definitions and statistical properties in organic evolution.

 **Does culture evolve?**
 The application or development of an "evolutionary theory" of how societies